ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span class="incident-title">BeeGFS storage outage</span>

+**Notice**: Status quo - all jobs and the job queue remain suspended.
+A definitive root cause has not yet been identified.
+In the meanwhile, storage drive pairs keep being re-synchronized.
+<br><span class="timestamp">February 27, 10:30 PT</span>

 **Notice**: All jobs and the job queue are suspended.
 The Wynton Team is working with support vendors and the UCSF networking team to troubleshoot.